Privacy notice

 Use of Online Identification Technologies and Relationship Insight Tools

-We use online identification technologies such as cookies on our websites, collaboration sites and other digital media (“Websites”).
+We use online identification technologies such as cookies and similar tools on our websites, collaboration sites and other digital media (Websites).
 You can access our Cookie Policy here.

 If your contact details are held in our marketing database, we may use relationship insight tools which collect aggregate information about your interactions with us via emails, outlook calendar invitations, business development activities and other interactions for business development purposes.
 These relationship insight tools allow us to keep your contact details and profile up-to-date and to gain an understanding of the extent of your relationship with others within our Firm.
-Your marketing insight information is held in accordance with our retention policies.
+Your marketing insight information is stored securely in Singapore and held in accordance with our retention policies.
+The lawful basis for processing your information, where this is required to be demonstrated, is legitimate interests for marketing purposes, understanding relationships and keeping information up-to-date.

 If you would prefer us not to use relationship insight tools in relation to your profile, please email privacy@jsm.com or use the ‘private’ tag in emails.
 Please update us if your contact details change.